Allergy immunology NP salary: what to expect and how to earn more

 Oral food challenge (OFC) credentialing

 OFCs (CPT 95076, 95079) are 3–8 hour supervised graded food challenges.
 They require an NP or physician present throughout the procedure.
 In pediatric allergy practices, OFCs are a significant revenue line.
-NPs who can independently run OFCs are genuinely valuable and compensated above NPs who handle only E&M visits.
+NPs who can independently run OFCs are highly valuable and compensated above NPs who handle only E&M visits.

 Full practice authority vs collaborative agreement states